-These claims were not just against the lorry driver and his employers but also against the company operating the recycling plant.
+These claims were not just against the lorry driver and his employers who owned the lorry but also against the company operating the recycling plant.